<< < v i s i t > >> SANTA ROSA

 Katie’s pick: COUNTRY BENEDICT a warm crispy baguette covered with scrambled eggs, bacon, mushrooms, spinach, oven-dried tomatoes, hash browns and Hollandaise sauce

 Bring a friend (or three) to this spot.
 The Spinster Sister’s serves their food family style and recommends ordering a few different plates for the table to share.
 The menu changes often, but sample menu’s can be found here.
 Voted one of the best restaurants in Sonoma County for both 2017 and 2018, The Spinster Sister’s might be a dining destination you don’t want to pass up.
+I was blown away by the rich flavors of the dishes (I even went wild and crazy with my wine selection…smokey).
+If you have a large party with you, better to call ahead!
 401 S A St, Santa Rosa, CA 95401

 Katie’s pick: ROOT VEGETABLE LATKES apple butter, creme fraiche, chives